 Bev Hill – Vice President

-Camille Anderson – Secretary
+Camille Anderson – Treasurer

 The mission of the Maturango Museum is to preserve, interpret, and develop an appreciation for the natural and cultural history of the Northern Mojave Desert through research and education in the natural and physical sciences, and to promote the arts.

 100 East Las Flores Ave

 Ridgecrest, CA 93555